ALASdoo/accessliaison/content/english/blog/red-flags-to-look-for-when-searching-for-a-web-accessibility-vendor.md

 ## Red flag 1: Too narrow scope

 Web accessibility involves a broad range of expertise, from legal knowledge to design, development, quality assurance (QA), and user experience (UX).
 If a vendor focuses on just one aspect and neglects the others, they may not have the depth of knowledge needed to support your project in the long run.
-This can create gaps in your accessibility strategy, forcing you to seek additional support later, which takes more time and resources.

 ### Failure to offer ongoing support